SanderJSA/RustOS/README.md

 ![](https://github.com/SanderJSA/RustOS/workflows/Build/badge.svg)
 # RustOS

-A minimalist x86_64 kernel written in Rust with a custom bootloader with as few dependencies as possible.
+A pure Rust and inline assembly x86_64 kernel with a custom bootloader with as few dependencies as possible.

 ## Features

-- A custom single stage bootloader that loads the kernel, enters protected mode, sets up paging and then enters long mode
+- A custom two stage bootloader that loads the kernel, enters protected mode, sets up paging and then enters long mode
+- Interrupts
+- Page allocation
+- VGA driver
-- A VGA and PS2 Keyboard driver
+- PS2 Keyboard driver
-- Support for interrupts
-- Support for page allocation
+- ATA driver
-- Support for tests executed on the target system
+- Support for unit and integration tests executed on the target system

 ## Requirements

+Can be compiled on any Operating System with the following dependencies:
 - Qemu
-- Rust nightly toolchain
+- Rust nightly ```rustup default nightly```
-- Llvm-tools-preview
-- Cargo-xbuild
-- Nasm
-- UNIX system
+- Llvm-tools-preview, rust-src ```rustup component add llvm-tools-preview rust-src```

 ## Getting Started

+This might be one of the easiest OS to get up and running
 ```
 git clone https://github.com/SanderJSA/RustOS.git
 cd RustOS
-make run
+cargo build -p kernel_runner --release
 ```

+`cargo xrun` Compiles and runs the OS in release mode on qemu
-`make run` Compiles and runs the OS on qemu
+`cargo xdebug` Compiles and runs the OS in debug mode on qemu
-`make debug` Compiles, starts the emulator and attaches gdb to it
 `cargo xtest` Runs unit and integration tests

 ## Resources